mikaelho/syncx/README.md

 - Support for Django ORM models, with a change callback that saves a Django model to DB
 - Use with a UI framework, autoupdate UI whenever data changes
 - Peer-to-peer syncing of data

+## Do not use syncx when...

+- Performance is the main consideration
+- Complex queries over large datasets are needed
+- Data does not fit in the memory
+- "Magic" code is bad (often same as having a large project)

 ## Similar projects